 5. The Frieze Ice Cream Factory

 A standard off Lincoln Road in Miami Beach it’s no wonder this spot is frequented by celebrities in town.
-Beyoncé & Jay-Z popped in with the kids while in town.
+Beyoncé & Jay-Z popped in while in town.
 Other than celeb sightings, the ice cream and sorbet here are first rate and the flavors have a SoBe bling flair.
 Take a few licks of the champagne flavored or perhaps the red wine one.
 Or combine the mango and raspberry flavors for a colorful and refreshing kick.

 6. Serendipity Creamery